-All the cloud backup services we've tested — Acronis True Image, Backblaze, Carbonite Safe, CrashPlan for Small Business, IDrive Personal and SpiderOak One — protect your data on their servers with industry-standard encryption.
+Each cloud backup service we've tested — Acronis True Image, Backblaze, Carbonite Safe, CrashPlan for Small Business, IDrive Personal and SpiderOak One — use industry-standard encryption on their own servers to protect your data.

-They also let you encrypt your data again with your own private key if you choose.
+If that's not enough protection, each service also lets you encrypt your data with your own private key if you choose.
 But if you lose that key, the service won't be able to help you recover the data.

 Top 3 cloud backup solutions